 - To serve

-- Put the potatoes in a pan of cold water, cover and bring to the boil.
+- Put the potatoes in a pan, cover with water and bring to the boil.
 Reduce the heat and simmer for 20 minutes or until tender.
 Drain.

-- Meanwhile, pour the milk into the sauté pan and add the haddock.
-Bring slowly to the boil and then reduce the heat and simmer for 5 minutes.
+- Meanwhile, pour the milk into the frying pan/skillet and add the haddock.
+Bring slowly to the boil and then reduce the heat and simmer gently for 5 minutes.
 Remove from the heat and, using a slotted spoon or spatula, carefully transfer the fish to a plate and set aside.
 Reserve the milk.

 - Over a medium heat, melt the butter in a separate pan.
 Stir in the flour to form a paste and gently cook for 1 minute.
 Gradually whisk the reserved milk into the flour until there is a smooth sauce.
 Bring to the boil, stirring continuously, then reduce the heat and simmer for 2–3 minutes until the sauce has thickened.
 Season to taste.

-- Stir in the soured cream, prawns and peas and gently heat for a further 2 minutes.
+- Stir in the soured cream, prawns/shrimps, and peas, and gently heat for a further 2 minutes.

 - Break the haddock into small cubes, about 2.5cm (1 inch) and add to the sauce.
 Spoon the mixture into the ovenproof dish.

-- Mash the cooked potatoes and, when smooth, beat in the grated cheese and milk, then fold through the chopped chives.
+- Mash the cooked potatoes and, when smooth, beat in the grated cheese and enough milk to make a creamy mash, then fold through the chopped chives.
 Spoon over the fish and bake for 30 minutes or until the top is golden brown.